Vladimirirr/Sealeded/essence.md

 ## 响应式系统与依赖收集

-Vue2 using `Object.defineProperty` function to transform all properties of a object into corresponding getter and setter in order to implement property interception to make reactive system.
+Vue2 using `Object.defineProperty` function to transform all properties of an object into corresponding getter and setter in order to implement property **interception** to make reactive system.

-Vue3 using `Proxy` function to intercept a object to make reactive system, the trap function get is the getter and set is the setter.
+Vue3 using `Proxy` technology to **proxy** an object to make reactive system.

 Because Vue2 has a bit of hack in its implementation, there are some edge problems that need special treatment:

-1. Unable to respond to `set` and `delete` a key on an object in real time, so the alternates are `$set` and `$del` functions
+1. Unable to respond to set and delete a key on an object on running time, so the alternates are `$set` and `$del` functions
 2. The Array needs to hijack its prototype to realize responsiveness
 3. The too complex object will cause too many getters and setters, resulting in serious memory consumption
-4. Vue2 needs to fully make a data object reactive first(convert all its properties into corresponding getters and setters), while Vue3 is lazy, and just makes a dependency reactive only when it to be used
+4. Vue2 needs to fully make a data object reactive first(convert all its properties into corresponding getters and setters), while Vue3 is lazy, and just makes a dependency reactive only when it need to be
 5. ...

 ## Template and JSX